vmware-archive/spring-boot-data-rest-demo/README.md

   env:
     enabled: true
 ```
+2. Restart the application

 Take a minute and look at all the good things you have access to view.
-Note that the default URL has also changed slightly to include "application" in the path.
+Note: that the default URL has also changed slightly with Boot 2 to include "application" in the path.

 http://localhost:8080/application/env